Tourism and Hospitality Management

 Description:

-The Tourism and Hospitality Management AA degree prepares students to either enter the workforce at a supervisor level or transfer to a Hospitality program at a four-year university.
-Students will gain an understanding of the management principles and theories that put them on the path towards a rewarding career in various segments of the hospitality industry, such as cruises, sales, events, gaming and casinos, hotels, restaurants, and tourism.
-Students gain hands-on experience through various course assignments and requirements.
-The Tourism and Hospitality Management program offers courses in human resources management, event management, marketing, food service operations management, casinos and gaming, lodging, and tourism.
-Upon completion of the degree, students will be ServSafe certified and TIPS training certified, providing a competitive and financial advantage in the job market.
-Graduates of the program are prepared for positions such as front desk assistant manager, banquet captain, beverage operations supervisor, concierge supervisor, customer service manager, and event coordinator.
+The Tourism and Hospitality Management AA degree prepares students to either enter the workforce at a supervisory level or to transfer to a hospitality program at a four-year university.
+Students learn and apply management principles and theories that put them on the path towards a rewarding career in various segments of the tourism and hospitality industry, such as cruises, sales, events, gaming and casinos, hotels, restaurants, and sport management.
+Students gain hands-on experience through various course assignments and field trips.
+Students have an opportunity to obtain valuable certifications such as ServSafe, providing a competitive and financial advantage in the job market.
+Through courses like HR management, F&B management, and event management, graduates of the program are prepared for positions such as front desk assistant manager, banquet captain, customer service manager, and assistant event coordinator.

 Program Learning Outcomes: